Not legal advice

 New York Real Property Law; New York Real Property Actions and Proceedings Law; Housing Stability and Tenant Protection Act of 2019

-This is the primary state statute governing landlord-tenant relationships in New York.
-For the full text, consult your state legislature's website or a legal database.
+Primary state statute governing landlord-tenant relationships in New York.
+For the full text, consult the New York legislature's website or a legal database.